UdS-TelecommunicationsLab/SDN-Visualization/README.md

 ## Modifying Code

 ### Client
-The code for client-side is concatenated and uglified using grunt.
-The package comes with a compiled version of the latest code (`/public/js/dist.min.js`).
-If you change anything, you have to execute `grunt` in the `<project root>`.
+The code for client-side is concatenated and uglified using gulp.
+The package comes with a compiled version of the latest code (`/public/dist.min.js`).
+If you change anything, you have to execute `gulp` in the `<project root>`.

-In order to have `grunt` as a command line utility you have to enter the following:
+In order to have `gulp` as a command line utility you have to enter the following:

-`sudo npm install -g grunt-cli`
+`sudo npm install -g gulp`

 ### Server